 It is very difficult for dentists to do so many different things and perform these tasks well.
 Other fields of science and medicine have their respective areas of specialization, and dentistry is no exception.

 Oral maxillofacial surgeons specialize in surgery within dentistry.
-Dr. Turella is a Board Certified Oral and Maxillofacial Surgeon serving the Port Angeles area at Turella Oral Surgery.
+Dr. Turella is a Board Certified Oral and Maxillofacial Surgeon serving the Port Angeles, WA area at Turella Oral Surgery.

 Oral and maxillofacial surgery are specialized forms of surgery.
 Oral surgery is performed on the mouth, gums, and teeth, while maxillofacial surgery deals with the jaw, face, and head.

 Most people don't understand oral surgery, and just hearing the term makes some people feel uncomfortable.
 However, most oral surgery procedures are commonplace within the medical world.

 They address problems experienced by most people, like tooth loss, wisdom tooth extractions, and getting dental implants.
 Even though patients have their own individualized diagnoses and procedures, most people can go back to everyday activities and work just a few days after their appointment.

 Oral Surgery Procedures

 Oral surgery procedures that we perform here at Turella Oral Surgery include: wisdom teeth removal, tooth extractions, full mouth reconstruction, dental implants, bone grafting, and platelet rich plasma.

 All of these oral surgery procedures can benefit the health of your gums, teeth, and mouth.